Lily Manspeaker

 There are many reasons why mouth breathing can become the dominant method of breathing.
 Allergies, enlarged tonsils/adenoids, tongue-ties, prolonged pacifier/finger sucking, ect.
 Myofunctional therapy can help correct the dysfunction with the orofacial muscles so you can always breathe through your nose and use your muscles of the face correctly.

-Obstructive Sleep Apnea
+Obstructive Sleep Apnea (OSA)

 Children with OSA struggle to function and stay awake, causing significant behavior and learning issues, speech delays, and mood disturbances.
-Children with OSA have difficulty following directions and are 5x more likely to be diagnosed with ADHD.
+They often have difficulty following directions and are five times more likely to be diagnosed with ADHD.
+Parents may observe symptoms such as snoring, noisy breathing, night waking, and mouth breathing in their children and assume these are normal.
+However, while these symptoms are common, they are not normal.

 Learn More.